Pregnancy Negligence Claims and Birth Compensation

 Forceps Delivery Negligence Claims

 As with any medical procedure, doctors need to obtain informed consent when using forceps on a baby.
-If a mother or child is harmed in the use of forceps, there may be grounds to request compensation.
+If a mother or child is harmed in the use of forceps, there may be grounds for claiming negligence, and receiving the compensation.

 One in 15 babies – almost 120 a day – is delivered using surgical forceps (Telegraph).